craigfrancis/framework/framework/0.1/doc/setup/units.md

 	$response = response_get();
 	$response->unit_add('contact_form', $config);

-The `$config` variable is optional, and allows you to pass in an an array to configure the unit.
+The `$config` variable is optional, but allows you to pass in an an array to configure the unit.
 For example:

 	unit_add('news_admin_edit', array(
 			'id' => $article_id,